khakhalin/notes/papers/Bojanek2020cyclic.md

 # References

 * When talking about quantification of network branching (a measure of critiquality): Beggs JM, Plenz D. Neuronal avalanches in neocortical circuits.
 J Neurosci.
 2003;23(35): 11167-11177. doi: 10.1523/JNEUROSCI.23-35-11167.2003.
+* Previous studies that showed the interplay between asynchrony and persistent activity (?): Gutkin, B. S., Laing, C. R., Colby, C. L., Chow, C. C., & Ermentrout, G. B. (2001).
+Turning on and off with excitation: the role of spike-timing asynchrony and synchrony in sustained neural activity.
+Journal of computational neuroscience, 11(2), 121-134.